decretist/Dissertation/Chapter4/pca.md

 was a useful example for this project.[^pca5] (**Updated 25 June 2020.**)

----
+Stylometric analysis for the purpose of authorship attribution rests on the frequencies of occurrence of function words including conjunctions.
+It is therefore essential to properly account for the frequencies of enclitics endings representing conjunctions.
+Each word in the samples ending with -*que* where the ending represents an enclitic being used as a conjunction and is not simply part of the word has been mapped to a two-word sequence consisting of the word plus the pseudo-conjunction *xque*.[^pca6] Other Latin enclitic endings such as -*ne* and -*ve* occur infrequently enough in the samples that they can be disregarded for the purpose of pseudo-conjunction mapping.

-Because stylometric analysis for authorship attribution depends on the frequencies of prepositions and conjunctions, it is important to include enclitics substituting for conjunctions.
-Every word in the samples with a -*que* ending that is actually an enclitic, and not just part of the word, has been mapped to the word plus the pseudo-conjunction *xque*.[^pca6]
+(**Updated 18 March 2021**)

 ---